-- If you have a pet, don’t take him or her to a pet salon, instead do it yourself.
+- If you have a pet, don’t take him or her to a pet salon and do it yourself instead.

 - Adding improvements to your home like smoke detectors or burglar alarms can save you some money on your homeowners insurance.

 - Instead of stopping monthly payments when you pay off your car loan, keep making the payments into your savings account.
 It’s an easy way to save, and you can then use that money to buy your next car upfront or make a significant down payment and thus save money on paying interest on the loan.

 - You can go to dental schools instead of an established office to get something simple, like a cleaning, and it will often cost you little or no money.

 - Dryer sheets can be cut in half and still work fine, thus saving you money.